MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/metadata-node-ids1.md

 ---
-title: "Metadata Node IDs for the Siebel adapter in BizTalk Adapter Pack | Microsoft Docs"
+title: "Metadata Node IDs for the Siebel adapter in BizTalk Adapter Pack"
-description: Metadata, search, retrieval nodes types and IDs used in Siebel components that are exposed in Siebel adapter - BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Metadata, search, retrieval nodes types and IDs used in Siebel components that are exposed in Siebel adapter - BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: bdffc8d1-0a0a-48d7-b134-5d16acf2c523
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Node types and IDs for the Siebel adapter